Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 maintains a record of each time any key's value is updated, while a prefix tree maintains the set of key-version pairs.
-Importantly, the root value of the prefix tree after adding the new key-version pair is stored in a leaf of the log tree alongside the record of the update.
+Importantly, the root value of the prefix tree after adding the new key-version pair is stored in a leaf of the log tree alongside a privacy-preserving commitment to the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

+Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored in the log tree.
+Therefore, when instructions refer to "looking up a key in the prefix tree at a given log entry," this actually means searching in the specific version of the prefix tree that corresponds to the root hash stored at that log entry.

+# Searching the Tree

-To search the combined structure, users do a binary search for the first log entry where the prefix tree at that entry contains the desired key-version pair.
+To search the combined tree structure described in {{combined-tree}}, users do a binary search for the first log entry where the prefix tree at that entry contains the desired key-version pair.
 As such, the entry that a user arrives at through binary search contains the update that they're looking for, even though the log itself is not sorted.

 Following a binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the